goschtl/zope/hurry.tinymce/trunk/README.txt

 The package has already been integrated for Grok_ and Zope 3.
 If you depend on the `hurry.zopetinymce`_ package in your ``setup.py``, the above example should work out of the box.
+Starting with version 3.2.3.0.1 you do not need `hurry.zopetinymce`_ anymore.
+Instead it is sufficient to depend on the `hurry.zoperesource`_ package in your ``setup.py``.

 .. _`hurry.zopetinymce`: http://pypi.python.org/pypi/hurry.zopetinymce